-9. Employers
+10. Employers

 An employer is any person or organization for whom an individual performs any service as an employee.
 The term includes federal, state, and local governmental agencies as well as religious, charitable, educational, and other nonprofit organizations even though they may be exempt for other tax purposes.
-NOTE: Compliance with any of the provisions of North Carolina withholding by a nonresident employer will not be deemed to be evidence that the nonresident is doing business in this state.
+Note: Compliance with any of the provisions of North Carolina withholding by a nonresident employer will not be deemed to be evidence that the nonresident is doing business in this state.
 (G.S.
-105-163.2(h)).
+105-163.4).

-10. Employees
+11. Employees